 Yellow Cake Inspired by Shirley C.

-- 1/2 cup heavy cream
+- ½ cup heavy cream (120 ml)

-- 1 3/4 cup cake flour 7 oz
+- 1 ¾ cup cake flour (200 grams)

-- 1 3/4 teaspoon baking powder
+- 1 ¾ teaspoon baking powder

-- 1 1/2 cup granulated sugar
+- 1 ½ cup granulated sugar (300 grams)

-- 1/3 cup boiling water
+- ⅓ cup boiling water

 - 2 teaspoon pure vanilla extract

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/3 cup vegetable oil
+- ⅓ cup vegetable oil

-- 3 large egg yolks
+- 3 large egg yolks -- bring to room temperature

 - 2 large eggs -- bring to room temperature

 - Thoroughly mix flour and baking powder in a bowl and set side.

 - Sprinkle about ⅓ of the flour mixture over the sugar mixture.
-Stir by hand -- I do this with a heavy duty scraper.
+Beat by hand or with the mixer.
 Continue adding the flour until all is incorporated.
-By hand stir in the egg yolks one at a time, and then stir in the whole eggs one at a time.
+By hand, stir in the egg yolks one at a time, and then stir in the whole eggs one at a time.